You've probably noticed a lot of rainbow flags flying high — that's because it's Pride Month. And people are proudly showing their support.

-June is Pride Month, which celebrates and supports the Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ+ community — and to commemorate the Stonewall riots in Manhattan, which occurred at the end of June 1969.
-So, every year, the LGBTQ+ community and allies come together to celebrate love, diversity, equality, acceptance and pride.
+June is Pride Month, which celebrates and supports the LGBTQ+ community and commemorates the Stonewall riots in Manhattan, which occurred at the end of June 1969.
+Every year, the LGBTQ+ community and allies come together to celebrate love, diversity, equality, acceptance and pride.

-"The riots, which spanned over three days, were some of the most prominent instances in which LGBT people resisted against police discrimination," according to the Human Rights Campaign.
-"It was a watershed moment in LGBT history — it is often accredited as the start of the modern gay liberation movement, which later expanded into the larger LGBT rights movement.
+"The riots, which spanned over three days, were some of the most prominent instances in which LGBTQ+ people resisted against police discrimination," according to the Human Rights Campaign.
+"It was a watershed moment in LGBTQ history — it is often accredited as the start of the modern gay liberation movement, which later expanded into the larger LGBT+ rights movement.
 Since Stonewall, Pride has seen a great number of changes and transformations."

 While Pride was original solely a political demonstration to voice LGBTQ+ demands for equal rights and protections, by 1991, Pride began to resemble what it is today.
-Pride Month started with the last Sunday in June initially designated as Gay Pride Day or Christopher Street Gay Liberation Day, though the actual day was flexible.
-Ultimately, major cities across the country started celebrating all month long.
+At first, Pride Month started with the last Sunday in June, initially designated as Gay Pride Day or Christopher Street Gay Liberation Day, though the actual day was flexible.
+Eventually, major cities across the country started celebrating all month long.

 But pride wasn't always celebrated in June.
-Back in 1994, a coalition of education-based organizations in the United States had designated October as LGBT History Month.
-And in 1995, the General Assembly of the National Education Association passed a resolution that included LGBT History Month within a list of commemorative months.
-During LGBT History Month, National Coming Out Day (October 11th) and the first “March on Washington” in 1979 are both commemorated.
+Back in 1994, a coalition of education-based organizations in the United States had designated October as LGBTQ+ History Month.
+And in 1995, the General Assembly of the National Education Association passed a resolution that included LGBTQ History Month within a list of commemorative months.
+During LGBTQ History Month, National Coming Out Day (October 11th) and the first “March on Washington” in 1979 are both commemorated.

 To find out more about Pride parades and activities, check out this Pride calendar that tracks Pride events across the country.
 You can also simply reach out to your local LGBTQ+ center (if you have one) and ask them what's on their Pride agenda.

-Here are five simple ways you can celebrate the LGBTQ+ community in the workplace — and get your colleagues involved, too.
+Here are five simple ways you can celebrate the LGBTQ+ community in the workplace this Pride Month and all year — and get your colleagues involved, too.

 Wear your pride on your outfit to work.
 Wear a T-shirt, a hat, a bracelet, etc. to send a message to everyone in your office that you stand with the LGBTQ+ community.
 You can seek out Pride merchandise from places like the Human Rights Campaign and through a bunch of Etsy sellers like Brave New World Designs, for example.